PmaFynn/fynnfr/content/blog/rss.md

 ---
 What a title huh?
 I figured that is how one starts a blog post.
 Get the readers attention etc. etc.

 I am assuming you have no clue what RSS is.
-If you do; [here is my feed!](https://fynnfr.org/blog/index.xml).
-If you do not, here is a small intro paraphrased from [https://ncase.me/rss/] (could and should prob just read their entire page; its certainly better than mine):
+If you do; [here is my feed!](https://fynnfr.org/blog/index.xml)

+If you do not, here is a small intro:

 ## What is RSS (Really Simple Syndication)?